b-lukaszuk/BS_wJ_eng/contents/transcription.md

 the nucleic acids' molecular components (nucleotide bases) called `adenine`, `cytosine`, `guanine`, `thymine`, and `uracil`.

-And here is your task.
-Read the data from the file:
+This time your task is to read the data from the file:
 `dna_seq_template_strand.txt` (to be found in [the code snippets for this chapter](https://github.com/b-lukaszuk/BS_wJ_eng/tree/main/code_snippets/transcription)).
 The file contains a sequence of nucleotide bases of some gene.
 Splice its coding